 - To serve, pour into glass mugs and add a cinnamon stick or a slice of orange.

 Sloe Gin Mulled Wine

-If you want to make your winter tipple a little bit more boozy, you can add a shot of sloe gin to each glass of wine right before serving.
-Gordon’s sell their own version if you haven’t been organised enough to make your own!
+If you want to make your winter tipple a just little more boozy, you can add a shot of sloe gin to each glass of right before serving.
+Celtic Country Wines sell their own version if you haven’t been organised enough to make your own this year!